Title IX Defense Lawyers in Charlottesville, VA

 Title IX Cases Are Often Complicated

 Although federal law allows you to sue as a private party for injunctive relief and monetary damages, doing so is often more complex than you might expect.
-As experienced civil rights defense attorneys in Charlottesville, Virginia, we have represented hundreds of people facing the same types of charges as you.
+As experienced civil rights attorneys in Charlottesville, Virginia, we have represented many people facing the same types of charges as you.
 We understand the regulations, defenses, and other special nuances of Title IX and will use this deep knowledge to your advantage.
-Please contact us at 434-296-7138 to request a free legal review of your case today.
+Please contact us at 434-296-7138 to request a legal review of your case today.